barumau/pandunia/english/darsa.md

 Remember that it is allowed to leave out pronouns that are known in the context.
 In other words the speaker can safely assume that the listeners know who he or she is talking about.
 So it is unnecessary to keep on repeating them.
 In this manner phrases can be made shorter.

-> **mi bite ti salam ta.** = I ask you to say hello to him/her.
+> **mi tcing ti salam ta.** = I ask you to say hello to him/her.
-> **bite salam ta.** = Please say hello to him/her.
+> **tcing salam ta.** = Please say hello to him/her.

-See how the translation of **bite** changed between the two sentences?
+See how the translation of **tcing** changed between the two sentences?
 The meaning of the word, the concept, did not change, but its use did.
 English reflects this change by using different words, to ask and please.
 Pandunia can cope with changes like this without resorting to different words.
 It is a principle in Pandunia that there is always exactly one word for one concept.
 Different words are not created just because the grammatical role of a concept changes.

-The phrase **bite salam ta** has a useful pattern that can be used for making polite requests.
+The phrase **tcing salam ta** has a useful pattern that can be used for making polite requests.

-> **bite sit.** = Please be seated.
+> **tcing sit.** = Please be seated.
-> **bite dar kafe.** = Please give me some coffee.
+> **tcing dar kafe.** = Please give me some coffee.
-> **bite dar tca.** = Please give me some tea.
+> **tcing dar tca.** = Please give me some tea.
-> **bite yem tca.** = Please have some tea.
+> **tcing yem tca.** = Please have some tea.

 <!--
-> **bite saf kamar.** = Please clean the room.
+> **tcing saf kamar.** = Please clean the room.

 Commands are introduced with **koman** = to command.
-They employ the same pivot structure as requests with **bite**.
+They employ the same pivot structure as requests with **tcing**.

 > **koman dar tca.** = Give (me) some tea!
 > **koman saf kamar.** = Clean the room!